Table of contents

 Start with the basics

 Setting up a Shopify store is simple.
-The first step is creating a Shopify account and picking a Shopify plan that fits your business needs and budget.
+Create a Shopify account and pick a Shopify plan that fits your business needs and budget.
+If you’re just starting out, the Basic Shopify plan is often enough to launch and test your products.

-After picking your online store name and domain, choose a Shopify theme—a ready-made template that sets up your store’s look and layout in just a few clicks.
-There are plenty of options available.
-If you’re unsure what to choose, you can start with one of the free Shopify themes.
+Then, pick your online store name, domain, and a Shopify theme – a ready-made template that gets your store looking good fast.
+If you’re unsure what to choose, start with one of the free Shopify themes.

 Customize your online store to reflect your brand

-The great thing about the Shopify theme is that you can customize its layout, colors, and fonts to reflect your brand and niche from top to bottom.
+Shopify themes are fully customizable – adjust layout, colors, and fonts to reflect your brand and niche from top to bottom.

 Think about the things you want to stand out with.
-Is it your brand story, vibrant colors, product-first focus, or the power of small details (like catchy typography)?
+Is it your brand story, vibrant colors, product-first focus, or the power of small details like catchy typography?
 Design your Shopify theme according to this.
-Use your creativity, but don’t forget to make your website user-friendly.
+Be creative, but also keep your website user-friendly.

 Add your t-shirts